 Steven acted for a pleural thickening sufferer who had been exposed to asbestos at the Shell petrochemicals site at Carrington in Greater Manchester.
 The claim was opposed by Shell on the basis that the Claimant alleged exposure after 1973.
 They argued that by that time no asbestos related materials were being disturbed on site.
 Steven carried out detailed research including obtaining statements from many other colleagues who had also been exposed to asbestos beyond 1973.
 As a result, he was able to prove that the gentleman had been exposed to asbestos beyond 1973 and that exposure had caused the gentleman’s illness.
 The claim was successfully settled and compensation was recovered.

 Steven is accredited by APIL as a Senior Litigator, Occupational Disease Specialist and Asbestos Disease Specialist and is a member of the Turner & Newall Asbestos Trust advisory committee.

-Family of former Merseyside joiner receive settlement following asbestos-related death
+Family of former Sheffield Council joiner appeal for information following asbestos-related death

 The family of Peter Wragg, a former joiner from Sheffield who died of mesothelioma, are hoping former colleagues will come forward with information.